 - 1. Punch a hole in the Operator Station enclosure for conduit or sealtight. - 2.
-Connect the conduit or sealtight to the hole; then open the Operator Station box. - 3.
-Run the Operator Station cable in the sealtight. - 4.
-Plug the connector end of the cable into the Operator Station.
+Connect the conduit or sealtight to the hole; then open the Operator Station box.

 Figure 2-8.
 Pre-wired Operator Station with Side Run Buttons: Mounting Dimensions